sourcey/symple-webrtc-video-chat-demo/README.md

 ## TODO

 1. Store last 50 messages via json - store via server using a group cache options or flat file?
+2  Gruntfile for compressing scripts
-1. Sync with twitter API to get user info and profile photo for handles
+3. Sync with twitter API to get user info and profile photo for handles

 ## Contact